JThorneX/challenge-17-regex-tutorial/Develop/regex-tutorial.md

 ## Regex Components

-The standard hex value regex is as follows: <mark style="background-color: #E6E6FA">/^#?([a-f0-9]{6}|[a-f0-9]{3})$/</mark>.
+The standard hex value regex is as follows: `/^#?([a-f0-9]{6}|[a-f0-9]{3})$/`.
 <br>
 This looks intimidating at first glance, but it's very simple when you break it up.<br>
-<br> The first part is <mark style="background-color: #E6E6FA">[a-f0-9]{6}</mark> - this part is searching for a hex value with letters a-f (or A-F if using flag) and numbers between 0-9 within 6 character spaces.
-For example, #E6E6FA - the hex value of the highlighted text.<br> The second part is <mark style="background-color: #E6E6FA">[a-f0-9]{3}</mark> - an expression that is doing the same as the first part but looking for only 3 character spaces this time.
+<br> The first part is `[a-f0-9]{6}` - this part is searching for a hex value with letters a-f (or A-F if using flag) and numbers between 0-9 within 6 character spaces.
+For example, #E6E6FA.
+<br> The second part is `[a-f0-9]{3}` - an expression that is doing the same as the first part but looking for only 3 character spaces this time.
 Some colors can have 3 hex character spaces if both the values are the same for each component - such as #BB5588 can be #B58.

 ## Anchors

-There are two anchors in this regex expression: <mark style="background-color: #E6E6FA">^</mark> and <mark style="background-color: #E6E6FA">$</mark>.
+There are two anchors in this regex expression: `^` and `$`.
 The former represents the start of the string, the latter represents the end of the string.
 Everything in between the two symbols is what the regex looks for.

 ## Quantifiers

-There are two quantifiers in this regex expression: <mark style="background-color: #E6E6FA">?</mark> and <mark style="background-color: #E6E6FA">{ }</mark>.
-In this particular expression, the <mark style="background-color: #E6E6FA">?</mark> after the <mark style="background-color: #E6E6FA">#</mark> indicates a boolean value of 0 or 1 that tells the expression to match a string whether it begins with a <mark style="background-color: #E6E6FA">#</mark> or not. <br>
+There are two quantifiers in this regex expression: `?` and `{ }`.
+In this particular expression, the `?` after the `#` indicates a boolean value of 0 or 1 that tells the expression to match a string whether it begins with a `#` or not. <br>
-The other quantifier, <mark style="background-color: #E6E6FA">{ }</mark>, wrapped around an integer simply indicate how many character values to look for.
+The other quantifier, `{ }`, wrapped around an integer simply indicate how many character values to look for.

 ## Grouping Constructs

-The grouping construct is indicated by the <mark style="background-color: #E6E6FA">( )</mark> - these simply group exressions inside of them.
-In the hex value, the <mark style="background-color: #E6E6FA">( )</mark> enclose the entirety of the expression, treating it as a single pattern - the quantifiers (in the case of hex, <mark style="background-color: #E6E6FA">?</mark>) is applied to entire grouping.
+The grouping construct is indicated by the `( )` - these simply group exressions inside of them.
+In the hex value, the `( )` enclose the entirety of the expression, treating it as a single pattern - the quantifiers (in the case of hex, `?`) is applied to entire grouping.

 ## Bracket Expressions

-The bracket expressions contain everything within the <mark style="background-color: #E6E6FA">[ ]</mark> which will be matched with the regex.
+The bracket expressions contain everything within the `[ ]` which will be matched with the regex.
 In the case of the hex value regex, the brackets enclose the characters of letters and numbers.

 ## Character Classes

 Character classes, or character sets, match a given character defined in a set of characters.
-In our hex value expression, the <mark style="background-color: #E6E6FA">-</mark> indicates the range between the two characters, such as <mark style="background-color: #E6E6FA">a-z</mark> or <mark style="background-color: #E6E6FA">0-9</mark>.
+In our hex value expression, the `-` indicates the range between the two characters, such as `a-z` or `0-9`.
 In either example, only one character from this range can be selected.
 These operations can be quite useful and time-saving.
-For example, instead of typing <mark style="background-color: #E6E6FA">[abcdefghijklmnopq]</mark>, <mark style="background-color: #E6E6FA">[a-q]</mark> does the same with much less typing and more readability.
+For example, instead of typing `[abcdefghijklmnopq]`, `[a-q]` does the same with much less typing and more readability.

 ## The OR Operator